Elisaottoboni/Binary-signal-recovery/README.md

 ## Introduction

 This project aims to recover an unknown binary signal using the Metropolis-Hastings algorithm, a stochastic sampling technique.
 The objective is to estimate a binary parameter vector $\theta$ from noisy observations $y$.
-The project studies how the mean square error $(\operatorname{MSE})$ varies with the number of measurements $m$.
+The project studies how the mean square error (MSE) varies with the number of measurements $m$.

 ## Problem Definition